Home

 Teeminar (= German for Tea Seminar) is the group seminar of Silk Road Project at NAOC/KIAA, sometimes extended by visitors or talks from nearby institutes or disciplines.

-• The Teeminar Beijing usually is part of the general Teeminar program (Teeminar Heidelberg, via zoom), but if listed here (sometimes) it takes place as hybrid event (in person in NAOC and via zoom).
+• The Teeminar Beijing usually is part of the general Teeminar program (Teeminar Heidelberg, via zoom), but if listed here (sometimes) it takes place as an in-person or hybrid event (in person in NAOC or Morningside center, and sometimes via zoom).
 Watch here for schedule.

-Time and Place : weekly, day to be confirmed, partly at NAOC, partly at KIAA/PKU.
+Time and Place : weekly, day to be confirmed, partly at NAOC, partly at KIAA/PKU, partly at Morningside Center of AMSS/CAS.
 (How to find KIAA on PKU campus) (Location Map of NAOC) .
 For more information please contact This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 HYBRID: December 6, 2024, Friday , 16:00 - 17:30 (China Standard Time CST = UTC+8), Central Europe: 09:00 - 10:30, Seminar Room A208 NAOC, František Dinnbier: From gas embedded phase to dissolution in the galactic field: Several topics from evolution of open star clusters (seminar room NAOC and zoom online)